Tech Mahindra denies religious bias claims amid wider scrutiny on IT workplace practices - BusinessToday

 Reiterating its internal values, the company said, “At Tech Mahindra, we are firmly committed to building an inclusive, respectful workplace where every individual is treated with dignity and fairness, without discrimination of any kind, including on the basis of religion.”

-The company added that it would “continue to review our policies and processes to ensure that our values are upheld consistently, and that no coercive or inappropriate conduct is permitted or carried out in any manner that lacks transparency or accountability.”
+The company added that it would “continue to review our policies and processes to ensure that our values are upheld consistently, and that no coercive or inappropriate conduct is permitted or carried out in any manner whatsoever.”

 The viral message had also alleged bias in hiring, uneven enforcement of workplace rules and preferential treatment during religious occasions at the company’s Goregaon campus, while raising concerns about the role of a human resources official.